If it hasn’t happened yet, it will. Suddenly, seemingly out of the blue, you get; pick one:

 Regardless of which direction you choose, use this as an opportunity to rebrand your image.
 Understanding how you are perceived and determining how you want to be seen is the first step in branding the new you.
 Be intentional in this rebranding effort.
 It will require discipline and determination, but you will become a better person because if this work.
 Check out this article about personal branding: “Creating a Leadership Brand.”

-You should never just take a career setback as permanent or defining.
-Take it as an opportunity to improve yourself and your place in the work world.
+It would be best if you never took a career setback as permanent or defining; take it as an opportunity to improve yourself and your place in the work world.